wp-plugins/lightbox-plus/readme.txt

 = I can't get Lightbox Plus to work, why not? =

-The problem may be with your Wordpress theme, mangling image display properties.
+The problem may be with your WordPress theme, mangling image display properties.
 Try using another theme, that doesn't interfere with posted images.
-You may be lacking <code>wp_footer()</code> function in your <code>footer.php</code> of your Wordpress theme.
+You may be lacking <code>wp_footer()</code> function in your <code>footer.php</code> of your WordPress theme.
 Look at the default theme to see how it is implemented.

 Alternately you may have other plugins that conflict with Lightbox Plus.
 Try disabling your other plugins and see if that helps.
 If it does, re-enable each plugin, one at a time to see which one is causing the conflict.
 Please let me know which plugin is causing the problem.

 Finally, it seems that recent version of WordPress (or perhaps the plugin is causing this in some way I am not aware of) do not automatically add the link to the full size image.
 You must also make sure that when you are adding an image from the WordPress media dialog control you must make sure there is a link to the image in the Link URL field.
 The easiest way to get the correct link is to click on the link to image button beneath the field.  <a href="http://www.23systems.net/wp-content/uploads/2008/07/file.png">Visual depiction</a> of what is required when adding images in order for lightbox to function correctly.

-= Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc)? =
+= Lightbox Plus doesn't work properly in browser X, Y, or Z (Chrome, Safari, Firefox, Opera, Explorer 6, 7, etc.)? =

 Yes it probably does, the problems may be the same as above or there may be a conflict with another plugin or a style conflict.
-It has been tested in ChromeIE 7+, FireFox 2+, Chrome, Safari 3+, Opera 8+ since development began.
+It has been tested in Chrome, IE 7+, Firefox 2+, Chrome, Safari 3+, Opera 8+ since development began.

 = Does Lightbox Plus work with PHP 4?
 If not, why not? =

 No it doesn't.
 PHP 4 reached end of life on August 8th 2008 (over 3 years ago.)
 WordPress no longer supports PHP 4 and all plugin developers are encourage to follow.
 The best solution at this time is to ask your host provider to upgrade to PHP 5.

-You will know that Lightbox Plus is not working because of PHP if you recieve the following error:
+You will know that Lightbox Plus is not working because of PHP if you receive the following error:

 <b>Plugin couldn't be activated because of fatal error</b>